 Introduced into common usage in 2009, BYOD, an acronym for “Bring Your Own Device,” is a policy where employees use their personal devices, such as smartphones, laptops, or tablets, for work purposes.
 This approach is common in many workplaces and allows employees to use the devices they are most comfortable with, potentially increasing flexibility and productivity.

-10 Challenges of BYOD Security
+Benefits of BYOD

 Data Leakage